monero-project/kovri-site/kovri.i2p/_i18n/ru/get-started.md

                         </div>
                     </div>
                     <div class="row start-xs">
                         <p>There's two types of tunnels, client and server.
-Client tunnels are used to connect to other services and server tunnels are used if you want to host your own services (so other people can connect to them).
-By default, Kovri has IRC (Irc2P) and email (i2pmail) client tunnels set up.
-You can add or remove tunnels of any kind in kovri.conf.
-If you want to host your own service, it's recommended to read steps 4 and 5 in the <a href="docs.html">User Guide</a>.
-If not, you can skip them.</p>
+Client tunnels are used to connect to other services and server tunnels are used if you want to host your own services.
+To learn how to add or remove tunnels, read the <a href="docs.html">User Guide</a> for details.</p>
                     </div>
                 </div>
             </div>